 Sales and Marketing

 Products are sold through direct sales and brokers to a broad range of retailers.
-Wal-Mart and subsidiaries account for more than a quarter of sales.
-Indeed, the company's top 10 customers generate some 60% of Smucker's revenue.
-The company's International, Foodservice, and Natural Foods business distributes Smucker's products through retailers and food service suppliers and operators both domestically and internationally.
+Wal-Mart and subsidiaries account for more than 30% of sales.
+Indeed, the company's top 10 customers generates some 70% of Smucker's 2016 revenues.
+The company's International and Foodservice business distributes Smucker's products through retailers and food service suppliers and operators both domestically and internationally.